Skip to main content

 Compliance and Security

-Amazon CloudWatch is integrated with AWS Identity and Access Management (IAM) designed to help you configure which users and resources have permission to access your data and how they can access it.
+Amazon CloudWatch is integrated with AWS Identity and Access Management (IAM) and designed to help you configure which users and resources have permission to access your data and how they can access it.

 Data is encrypted at rest and during transfer.
 You can also use AWS KMS encryption to encrypt your log groups for added compliance and security.